SIR JOSEPH JONAS (1845 - 1921)

 I was unaware that Joseph's son HENRY had died at such a young age, but then again that was the fate of many thousands of people at the time.
 It must have been a traumatic time for Joseph even before the arrest and trial.
 The other thing that saddened me was the state of the grave.
 The memorial itself is in excellent condition for its age but the surround looks as though it was lightly concreted over at a later date and this has now broken up due to weathering.
 Plants have grown through the cracks and so it does look rather neglected.
 It seems to me that the original intention was to line the grave-memorial with flowers but his descendents may have moved away from Sheffield and/or died hence the decision to concrete the surround.

 As for Sir Joseph's mansion it is now a University of Sheffield Hall of Residence called Halifax Hall.
 I do not know the exact circumstances how the University came to acquire the Hall but I can say it did occur three years after the death of Joseph in 1924.
 It was initially used for just women students.
+The same descendent who supplied me with information about Henry also said that he

 Notes